“It’s not binary. You can be decent and gifted at the same time” – Steve Wozniak in Steve Jobs movie

 There’s no doubt I was very rapidly sold on Apple gear from the moment I started working on the good old-fashioned Macintosh in the late 1980s as a young consultant working with KPMG in Manchester.
 Compared to the green-screen PCs with endless menus and short-cuts, it was truly a revelation to find a workable Graphical User Interface (GUI) – and behind every massive leap in technological usability there lies somewhere a man with a vision.

-Danny Boyle‘s Steve Jobs is less a conventional biopic of the genius behind the Macintosh and many more massive steps forwards in the application of popular computing, but much more a tragedy in three Acts; or a soap opera, take your pick.
+Danny Boyle‘s Steve Jobs is less a conventional biopic of the genius behind the Macintosh and many more massive steps forwards in the application of popular computing, but much more a terse and wordy tragedy in three Acts; or a soap opera, take your pick.
 There are times as you watch this movie that you might forget that Jobs was not only a legend but a hugely successful and wealthy legend in his own right.
 After all, Apple isn’t doing so badly, four years after his death!

 At its best SJ the movie is like Richard III written for the digital age, given that the hero comes across more as an anti-hero; but at worst it is an endless tirade of verbal wrangling as the same characters chew the fat over the same issues prior to three consecutive product launches, which seem terrifyingly close to complete catastrophe:

 Andy Hertzfeld: We’re not a pit crew at Daytona.
 This can’t be fixed in seconds.